levimarkmuigai/levimarkmuigai/README.md

 ## 👋 About Me

 I’m Levi Mark Muigai, a passionate backend developer diving deep into Java development.
-I build robust and scalable applications using Java, C#, and JavaScript, and love exploring modern tools and frameworks.
+I build robust and scalable applications using Java, C#, and JavaScript, and I love exploring modern tools and frameworks.

 ---